Carpet Cleaning Myths

 Misconception #2: The only reason to clean carpets is to remove the dirt.

-No. As you probably know, outdoor air contains pollen, fungus, bacteria, air pollution, cigarette smoke, car exhaust and hundreds
+No. Its another carpet cleaning myths.
+As you probably know, outdoor air contains pollen, fungus, bacteria, air pollution, cigarette smoke, car exhaust, and hundreds

 it, in your carpet.

 How long you would go before washing your underwear.